gianruta28/client-api/README.md

-# Docker Symfony 5 starter kit
+# Client/User Basic API using a Docker Symfony 5 starter kit

 This development stack includes Symfony 5/Webpack Encore, MySQL, Apache and PHP built with Docker containers using docker-compose tool.